Spice roast veg & tahini pilaf with crispy chickpeas

 Meanwhile, in a small bowl, whisk together the tahini and 1 tsp vinegar with 1½-2tbsp water, until it’s the consistency of double cream; season with a pinch of salt and chill until needed.

 Put the frying pan (with half the chickpeas in) back on the heat with the remaining 1 tbsp oil and add the remaining ½ tsp cumin.
-Fry for 30 seconds, then add the rice, breaking up any clumps with a wooden spoon.
+Fry for 30 seconds, then add the rice (cold from the pouch), breaking up any clumps with a wooden spoon.
 Fry for 1 minute, then add the roasted veg, remaining 2 tsp red wine vinegar and dried apricots or currants, if using, with 100ml water.
 Cook, stirring regularly, for 4-5 minutes until everything is piping hot and the apricots have softened.
 Stir through the parsley and chilli flakes, then season and take off the heat.
 Divide between plates, sprinkle over the crispy chickpeas and serve with the tahini sauce to drizzle over.

 Typical values per serving when made using specific products in recipe